Skip to main

 While the lake's depth challenges overwintering, spring and early summer are prime for active fish.

-Spooner is surrounded by easy trails and shaded shoreline, making it ideal for fly anglers and families alike.
+Spooner Lake is surrounded by easy trails and shaded shoreline, making it ideal for fly anglers and families alike.
 Plus, it’s the gateway to the Tahoe Rim Trail, so you can turn your fishing trip into a full-day adventure.

 Note: There’s a five-fish limit, so plan your tackle accordingly.